re-pesk/go-dtree/README.md

-Tool for working with semistructured data like json or xml
+Tool for working with semi-structured data like json or xml